 - one course focusing on early modern France (pre-1800, such as French 232, 378, 392)

 - one course focusing on the Francophone world (such as French 236, 237, 238, 351, 361, 370, 375)

-One course conducted in English in departments such as Art, Government, and History, in which the principal focus is France or Francophone countries, may be counted toward the major; it must be approved in advance.
+One course conducted in English in a department such as Art, Government, or History, in which the principal focus is France or Francophone countries, may be counted toward the major; it must be approved in advance.
 Majors must take at least one course in the department each semester.
 For students returning from foreign study, these courses must be numbered 300 or higher.
 Majors are required to spend at least one semester studying in a French-speaking country and are strongly encouraged to spend a full academic year.
 Three semester courses of transfer credit may be counted toward the major for a semester of study away from Colby, a maximum of five for a year.

 The point scale for retention of the major is based on all French courses numbered above 127.
 No major requirement may be taken satisfactory/unsatisfactory.

 French studies majors with a 3.5 average or higher in the major may apply to do a senior honors thesis.
 Grades in all French courses taken in the major, either on campus or abroad (whether a Colby or a non-Colby program), will be included in determining the average.

 Formal application must be received by April 10 (in the spring of the junior year) or Sept.
 10 (in the fall of the senior year).